RYOKANS providing rooms with private open-air baths

 Ranking of the most popular onsen ryokans in the Kyushu-Okinawa region

-List of the most popular onsen ryokans throughout the whole country of Japan
+NEW List of the most popular onsen ryokans throughout the whole countr